AWinterman/d3-link-register/README.md

 - `register.ensure_shape()`: This method iterates through each node and makes sure it has an index.
-It will not assign a node an index which is already used by another node, but it does not check to makes sure the existing assignment is 1:1.
+It will not assign a node an index which is already used by another node.
+It now  checks to makes sure the existing assignments are 1:1.

   **returns** `register.nodes`